Workshop for Persons Responsible for Product Information Overview Management and Practice Managers in 2024" was held

 (2) Advertisement regulations and preparation guidelines

-In the background of the guidelines, there are laws and regulations such as the Pharmaceutical Affairs Law, the Standards for Proper Advertisement of Drugs, the Guidelines for Activities to Provide Marketing Information, and the Pharmaceutical Manufacturers Association of Japan Code of Practice as voluntary standards of the Pharmaceutical Manufacturers Association of Japan (PMAJ).
+In the background of the guidelines, there are laws and regulations such as the Pharmaceutical Affairs Law, the Standards for Proper Advertisement of Drugs, the Guidelines for Activities to Provide Marketing Information, and the JPMA Code of Practice as a voluntary standard.
 The importance of fully understanding these regulations and voluntary standards, as well as the guidelines, when preparing materials was explained.
 He also reminded the audience to take advantage of the e-learning 2023 version of the guidelines for understanding the guidelines.

-Promotional materials and advertisements are under increasing scrutiny, and the review by the Pharmaceutical Manufacturers Association of Japan (PMAJ) is limited to "product information summaries" and "advertisements" created within three months after marketing approval.
+Promotional materials and advertisements are under increasing scrutiny, and JPMA's review is limited to "product information summaries" and "advertisements" that are created within three months of marketing approval.
 Therefore, it is most important for each member company to understand these laws, regulations, voluntary standards, and preparation procedures, and to conduct thorough internal reviews.

 Finally, he requested that those responsible for managing the overview of ethical drug product information and those in charge of practical operations understand their respective responsibilities and continue to properly prepare promotional materials for their respective companies.